 Ever had to email large documents to your colleagues at work and found it a real hassle due to long download times?
 Well, you’re not alone.
-Email is one of the most popular forms of communication in this high tech society and there is no more convenient a way to send documents than attaching them to your emails.
+Email is one of the most popular forms of communication in this high-tech society and there is no more convenient a way to send documents than attaching them to your emails.

 As easy as this may sound, there are times when sending a document could prove both time consuming and frustrating due to the document size.
 For example, Yahoo Mail only allows attachments if they are less than 10MB.
-Any documents larger than 10MB will have to either be manually divided into a number of files, or smaller sizes, or zipped using programs like WinZip to create a Zip file containing the actual document.
+Any documents larger than 10MB will have to either be manually divided into several files, or smaller sizes, or zipped using programs like WinZip to create a Zip file containing the actual document.
 The disadvantage of a creating a Zip file is that it still contains repetitive information that you would have emailed to your colleagues already.
 The alternative is to create a patch file.

 A patch file is a text file that consists of a list of differences between the original file and the modified file.
 It is the best and easiest way to share changes to a document with friends and colleagues, without having to send repetitive information.
 This way, you can be sure that the file size you are emailing is kept to its bare minimum.